JS12540/ScreenerClaw/README.md

 # Create virtual environment and install all dependencies
 uv venv .venv
-uv pip install -e .

 # Activate the venv
 # Windows
 .venv\Scripts\activate
 # macOS / Linux
 source .venv/bin/activate

+# This is important for command screenerclaw to work
+uv pip install -e .

 # Copy the example env file and fill in your API keys
 cp .env.example .env